w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 During the availability and unavailability phases, the validators gossip the [erasure coded](#erasure-codes) pieces among the network.
 At least 1/3 + 1 validators must report that they possess their piece of the code word.
-Once this threshold of validators has been reached, the network can consider the PoV block of the parachain _available_.
+Once this threshold of validators has been reached, the network can consider the parachain block available.

-The Relay Chain Availability and Unavailability Phase is made up by two phases of the Inclusion
+Once the parablock is considered available and part of the parachain, it is still "pending approval".
+The Inclusion Pipeline must conclude for a specific parachain before a new block can be accepted on that parachain.
+After inclusion, the [Approval Process](#approval-process) starts, and it can run for many parachain blocks at once.

-Pipeline:
+:::info The Relay Chain Availability and Unavailability Phase is made up by two phases of the Inclusion Pipeline:

 1. In the following relay chain blocks, the validators will participate in the **Availability Distribution** subsystem to ensure availability of the candidate.
 The subsequent relay chain